macroquest/docs/documentation/macroquest-compiling.md

 git submodule update
 ```

-Run `MQ2Auth.exe` to generate an authorization file for your computer.
-Personal builds of MacroQuest are machine-locked, and can only be run on the machine that built it.

 If this is your first time downloading the source code, proceed to Build Steps.

 ### Updating an Existing Checkout